fdznoriega/TextGame/readme.txt

 ----What is this?----
 Text-based adventure game that takes inputs through terminal.
-Not exactly elegant, but the main intent is to observe how some design decision might impact future development.
-Also I'm bored.

 ----How do I use it?----
 Download, then access folder with terminal.
 In terminal,